typesafegithub/design-docs/2025-04-27 Enhancements to referring to actions by commit hash.md

 stored in the catalog are versioned by the major versions, so e.g. if a typing change is required because of a change in the action between v1.0 and v1.1, it may be a breaking change for the Kotlin binding consumer.

-To solve it, we could provide a way to freeze not only the action's commit has, but also the catalog typing's commit hash.
+To solve it, we could provide a way to freeze not only the action's commit hash, but also the catalog typing's commit hash.
 However, this problem is neglected for the purpose of this document because demand for this feature is unknown (there is no signal about it from the users), and it would lead to further complicating the system.